Roughies Tips March 6

-Looking for roughies tips to back at big prices on Saturday’s racing?
+Looking for roughies tips to back at big prices on Saturday?
 We pick out the best three roughies to back each week.

-We have looked through the fields and picked out the best three roughies to back for the day, each-way.
+We have looked through the fields at both venues and picked out the best three roughies to back for the day, each-way.